-Carolina, Oregon, and Washington.
-The Center has more than 68,000 members and more than one million supporters.
+California, the District of Columbia, Florida, Hawaii, Minnesota, New Mexico, North Carolina, Oregon, and Washington.
+The Center has more than 81,000 members.
 The Center and its members are concerned with the conservation of imperiled species, including the Mount Graham red squirrel, and with the full and effective implementation of the Endangered Species Act.
-The continuing decline and near extinction of the Mount Graham red squirrel has prompted the Center to take action for the species by, among other actions, submitting the Petition to revise critical habitat.
+The continuing decline and near extinction of the Mount Graham red squirrel has prompted the Center to act for the species by, among other actions, submitting the Petition to revise critical habitat.